 This post about New Zealand souvenirs was written by family travel expert Marcie Cheung and contains affiliate links which means if you purchase something from one of my affiliate links, I may earn a small commission that goes back into maintaining this blog.

 My family did an epic trip to New Zealand with my husband’s side of the family.
-We went right at Christmas and got to take advantage of some of the Boxing Day sales.
+We went right at Christmas and got to take advantage of some of the Boxing Day sales to buy a few New Zealand souvenirs.

 If you follow my blog regularly, you know I love to shop.
 And that’s especially true when we travel.